-- 1. Notwithstanding Articles 12 and 13 of this Regulation, the use of additional units or reference conditions for data exchange or data publication by a transmission system operator shall be allowed supplementary to the common set of units set forth in this Chapter where communicating parties agree. - 2.
-Any conversion between reference conditions shall be done on the basis of the actual gas composition, provided that if the relevant gas composition data is not available, the conversion factors used shall be consistent with the procedures described in the latest version of EN ISO 13443 "Natural Gas Standard reference conditions".
+1. Notwithstanding Articles 12 and 13 of this Regulation, the use of additional units or reference conditions for data exchange between adjacent transmission system operators or from a transmission system operator to a counterparty shall be allowed supplementary to the common set of units set forth in this Chapter where communicating parties agree.

+2. Any conversion between reference conditions shall be done on the basis of the actual gas composition, provided that if the relevant gas composition data is not available, the conversion factors used shall be consistent with the procedures described in the latest version of EN ISO 13443 "Natural Gas - Standard reference conditions".